Explore Careers - Job Market Report

-Here are some key facts about Human resources and recruitment officers in the Montreal census metropolitan area:
+Here are some key facts about Human resources and recruitment officers in the census metropolitan agglomeration of Montreal:

 - Approximately 5,860 people work in this occupation.

 - Human resources and recruitment officers mainly work in the following sectors:

 - Management and Administrative Services (NAICS 55-56): 24%